 - Microwave for about 5 to 8 minutes

-- Instapot takes less than 5 minutes
+- Cooking corn in an Instapot takes less than 5 minutes

 The corn I am grilling today comes from my favorite farm stand in Sloughhouse, California.
-Davis Ranch is known far and wide for its corn that is aptly named Sloughhouse Corn.
+Davis Ranch is known far and wide for its corn which is aptly named Sloughhouse Corn.
 You know you are getting the freshest corn possible when you can see the corn being picked across the road from the stand, and the workers bagging up the just-picked corn for everyone to buy.

-My other farmer's market recipes
+More farmer's market recipes